 Notes on the Washington Travel Agency License

 When it comes to Washington's travel agency license/ seller of travel laws, it's going to sound awfully familiar.
-Of course we have the start with the same base as the other Big Five SOT States®—you'll need the license not only if your agency is in Washington state, but if you service clients who live there.
+Of course we have the start with the same base as the other Big Four SOT States®—you'll need the license not only if your agency is in Washington state, but if you service clients who live there.